saslani/saslani.github.io/_posts/2018-11-07-leadership-styles.md

 <div class="container">
   <div class="left text">
     Before we dive deeper in leadership styles, it's important to understand <b>What leadership is not?</b> Simply, if no one is following, you are not leading.
-One might think they are leaders, may even have the title but if they no not inspire and no one cares, then leading an army of one is not leadership!
-Leadership started when there are personal relationships, when leadership skills are required to guide the followers towards a goal.
+One might think they are leaders, they may even have the title but if they do not inspire and no one cares, then leading an army of one is not leadership!
+Leadership started when there are personal relationships, that's when leadership skills are required to guide the followers towards a goal.
   </div>
   <div class="right image">
     <img src="/assets/images/leadership_styles/lonely_leader.jpg" />
   </div>
 </div>

-Here are some questions to keep in mind while reading this article:
+For the rest of this article, here are some questions to keep in mind while reading this article:

 * What are the attributes of leaders who are Explorers from the Front, Side, and Back?
 * What about attributes of leaders who are Exploiters from the Front, Side, and Back?
 * What about the transition of a company or line of business in a company founded by an Explorer that is taken over by an Exploiter?
-* Innovation is done by explorers.
-Operations is done by Exploiters.
-**Is either one inherently good or evil?**
+* **Is either one inherently good or evil?**

 ## Leading from front